 A Rife machine is a device that emits electromagnetic waves at a low frequency to help treat cancer (as well as other conditions).
-The machine was invented in the 1920s by Dr. Royal Raymond Rife, Jr., an American scientist and inventor.
+The machine was invented in the 1920s by Dr. Royal Raymond Rife, Jr., an American scientist, and inventor.

 The basic assumption is that every disease in the body emits a particular electromagnetic frequency and that the energy in the body needs to be balanced to avoid disease.
 By introducing the disease’s exact electromagnetic frequency to the body, the disease could be cured.

-Could Rife Machine Help Against Cancer?
+Could Rife Help Fight Cancer?

 How Does a Rife Machine Work Against Cancer?